 Tips for Making The Perfect Meringue

-Add the whites and cream of tartar to your bowl and whisk for several minutes.
+Add the whites and cream of tartar to your bowl and whisk for about 30 seconds on medium.
 Slowly add in the sugar while it is mixing.

 Continue to beat until it reaches stiff peaks.
 That means the meringue will stand solid on the beater, as shown below.